Family and MWR Branding

 This circular logo is for general use on signage, printed and digital media, and other visual communications.
 The logo and tagline, “Soldiers, Families, Retirees, Civilians” cannot be altered or disassembled.

-The standard Family and MWR logo may be used for embroidery image areas 4" or larger.
-The exception is the front of a polo shirt, where the standard logo should not be over 2.5” in diameter.
-Where the standard logo in Figure 1 does not fit, use the version in Figure 2.
+The circular standard Family and MWR logo (Figure 1) may be used for embroidery image areas 4" or larger.
+The exception is the front of a polo shirt, where the standard logo should not be over 2.5” in diameter and it does not fit, use the version in Figure 2.
 You can use that version on shirts or hats, as well as for promotional items that will not depict the round logo legibly.

 Figure 2: Family & MWR logos for embroidery.